KaiYin97/CrsisLLM/README.md

 Please refer to /code/configs for configuration of details of the training hyperparameter.
 # Inference
 For inference, please refer to /code/inference.py
+# Instruction
+You can use run_deepspeed.sh for training
 # Citation
 If you find this repository helpful, please consider citing:
 @article{yin2024crisissense,